Starting Your Forex Broker: How To?

 Research Phase

+If your goal is to make broker infrastructure from scratch, this research phase is your foundation.
+Before you register anything, know your region and audience.
 During the research phase, you’ll also need to identify your target market – which region or country, which age group, etc. Remember, money is a finite resource that can run out quickly, so you have a limited (or perhaps not so limited) window of opportunity to make your business successful.
 Consistently attracting new clients is an integral part of that.
 Once you’ve identified your target region, it’s time to locate a few good IBs within that area.
 Try to negotiate a deal with them before going live.
 Alternatively, you can start by seeking out IBs, and the question of the target region may resolve itself.

 What Happens Once You Find an Offshore Country for Starting Your Forex Broker?